-The Hanoitimes - Among measures, the country's own principles are highly appreciated by the international organization.
+Among measures, the country's own principles are highly appreciated by the international organization.

 Dr. Kidong Park, the World Health Organization (WHO) Representative in Vietnam, has pointed out several reasons that have enabled Vietnam to curb the spread of the coronavirus, saying that the measures should learnt by other countries.